How to protect privacy and stay competitive with location data

 You should also make sure it is just as easy for individuals to withdraw their consent as it is to give it in the first place.
 This is HERE's approach with products such as HERE WeGo, for example.

 Beyond internal privacy-by-design and privacy engineering practices, we provide an anonymization tool called HERE Anonymizer.
-It can be used by any data providers or other entities in a compliant and cost-effective way.
+It can be used by any data provider or other entities in a compliant and cost-effective way.